Jordan-Camilletti/Poker-Game/README.md

 # Poker-Game
 Ayy.
-I created a poker game and decided to show you guys, have fun ripping it to shreads
+I created a poker game and decided to show you guys, have fun ripping it to shreads Also, this is a work in progress so any feedback is welcome